TorjeAmundsen/AutoLUT/README.md

 AutoLUT generates an OBS-compatible `LUT.png` that color-corrects your Wii capture to match the console's true output colors.
 Apply it with OBS's built-in **Apply LUT** filter and your stream/recording colors match what the game actually outputs - no manual tweaking of curves or sliders.

 Calibration works by displaying 39 known colors on your console and screenshotting each one.
 Because AutoLUT knows exactly which color is being displayed, it can measure precisely how your capture chain distorts colors and compute the correction.
-Two ways to display the colors:
+Three ways to display the colors:

 - **AutoLUT Palette** (Wii Homebrew Channel): a homebrew app that displays the colors fullscreen - no game required.
 Download `AutoLUT-Palette-<version>.zip` from [releases](/../../releases/latest) and extract it to the root of your SD card.
 - **AutoLUT Palette** (N64 with a flashcart): a [libdragon](https://libdragon.dev) ROM that displays the colors fullscreen with exact 8-bit output (32-bit framebuffer, no dithering or VI filtering - none of the RGBA5551 quantization a game's renderer goes through).
 Download `AutoLUT-Palette-<version>.z64` from [releases](/../../releases/latest) and boot it from your flashcart.